 The size of the house has a direct relationship to the amount of rent a new group can afford to pay.
 In most areas the monthly rent will be the largest single cost for the members of a House to meet.
-For example, the very first Oxford HouseTM (Oxford House-Silver Spring)11, held 13 members.
-The monthly rent was \$700; utilities ran about \$300 a month; staples about \$250 a month.12 The charge per member had been set at \$30 a week.
-Since the House quickly became full and stayed full, income exceeded expenses.13 As a matter of fact, after six months of operation the House had nearly \$2,000 in the bank.
-It used \$1,200 of that money to start a new Oxford HouseTM so that some of the recovering alcoholics who had applied to live in an Oxford HouseTM could live in one.
+For example, the very first Oxford HouseTM (Oxford House-Silver Spring), held 13 members.
+The monthly rent was \$700; utilities ran about \$300 a month; staples about \$250 a month.
+The charge per member had been set at \$30 a week.
+Since the House quickly became full and stayed full, income exceeded expenses.
+As a matter of fact, after six months of operation the House had nearly \$2,000 in the bank.
+It used \$1,200 of that money to start a new Oxford HouseTM could live in one.
 Even today, most Oxford Houses have a backlog of applications.
 The tradition of some house members of an existing house helping to start a new Oxford HouseTM in an area continues.